mark-watson/SwiftAI-book/manuscript/llm_mlx.md

 Unfortunately the SwiftUI user interface code is mixed in with the code that uses MLX.
 Let's walk through the code:

-Here is a walk through a Swift-based program using Apple's frameworks for Machine Learning and Language Models.
-Here's the code, broken down with explanations.
+Here is a walk through a Swift-based program using Apple's frameworks for Machine Learning and Language Models with the code interspersed with explanations.

 ### Imports